Rights Respecting School

 - Ambassador meetings where decisions are made that directly impact the school.

-- Weekly assemblies that focus on the individual rights.
+- Weekly assemblies that focus on children's rights and the Sustainable Development Goals.

 - The language of respect being used by all members of the school community.